GrantWagner/AnycubicKobraMissingManual/README.md

 # AnycubicKobraMissingManual
 The anycubic Kobra is a great, cheap 3D printer.
-Here is themissing manual
+Here is the missing manual